4kills/go-zlib/README.md

 - **Always `Close()` your Reader / Writer when you are done with it** - especially if you create a new reader/writer for each decompression/compression you undertake (which is generally discouraged anyway).
 As the C-part of this library is not subject to the go garbage collector, the memory allocated by it must be released manually (by a call to `Close()`) to avoid memory leakage.

 - **`HuffmanOnly` does NOT work as with the standard library**.
-This is the only exception from the philosophy to make this library interchangeable with the standard library.
-If you want to use
-`HuffmanOnly`, refer to the `NewWriterLevelStrategy()` constructor function.
+If you want to use `HuffmanOnly`, refer to the `NewWriterLevelStrategy()` constructor function.
 However, your existing code won't break by leaving `HuffmanOnly` as argument to `NewWriterLevel()`, it will just use the default compression strategy and compression level 2.

 - Memory Usage: `Compressing` requires ~256 KiB of additional memory during execution, while `Decompressing` requires ~39 KiB of additional memory during execution.
 So if you have 8 simultaneous `WriteBytes` working from 8 Writers across 8 threads, your memory footprint from that alone will be about ~2MiByte.

 - You are strongly encouraged to use the same Reader / Writer for multiple Decompressions / Compressions as it is not required nor beneficial in any way, shape or form to create a new one every time.
 The contrary is true: It is more performant to reuse a reader/writer.
 Of course, if you use the same reader/writer multiple times, you do not need to close them until you are completely done with them (perhaps only at the very end of your program).

+- A `Reader` can be created with an empty underlying reader, unlike with the standard library.
+I decided to diverge from the standard behavior there, because I thought it was too cumbersome.

 # Benchmarks

+(These are benchmarks for v1.x; I will update these benchmarks asap, but v2.x introduced considerable performance improvements for Read-OPs.)

 These benchmarks were conducted with "real-life-type data" to ensure that these tests are most representative for an actual use case in a practical production environment.
 As the zlib standard has been traditionally used for compressing smaller chunks of data, I have decided to follow suite by opting for Minecraft client-server communication packets, as they represent the optimal use case for this library.